-Travel in support of a TEES mission is essential and therefore it is the responsibility of the TEES Fiscal Office to provide flexible and expeditious audit of expense reports while maintaining strict adherence to any applicable state, system, federal or sponsor requirements.
-At TEES, travel approvals will be based on the travel policy associated with the project/account it will be charged against.
-TEES has three sets of travel policies and the account the expense is charged to will determine the policy followed.
-The three options are TEES Travel Policy, Federal Travel Policy and State policy.

-On most local accounts and most Sponsored Research Services (SRS) sponsored projects, please refer to the TEES Travel Reimbursement Policy.
-Other SRS accounts require the following of Federal travel rules.
-In those cases, this policy needs to be followed.
-When specific travel guidelines are included in the terms of a contract or grant, the provisions of that contract or grant will govern the reimbursement (referred to as Special Sponsor Guidelines).
+Travel in support of a TEES mission is essential and therefore it is the responsibility of the TEES Fiscal Office to provide flexible and expeditious payments while maintaining strict adherence to any applicable state, system, federal or sponsor requirements.
+TEES must minimize the amount of travel expenses by ensuring that each travel arrangement is the most costeffective considering all relevant circumstances.
+At TEES, travel payments will be based on the travel policy associated with the account it will be charged against.
+On most local funds this policy will apply.
+Projects administered by Sponsored Research Services (SRS) will either follow this policy, the Federal travel policy, State policy or if specific travel guidelines are included in the terms of a contract or grant, the provisions of that contract or grant will govern the reimbursement (referred to as Special Sponsor Guidelines).
+Please check with your SRS Project Administrator if you do not know which policy to follow on your SRS sponsored dollars.
 On State dollars (FAMIS accounts that start with a 1 and any sponsor that require State guidelines to be followed) reimbursements are subject to the State of Texas Travel Management Program and TexTravel.
-Special Sponsor, TEES Travel Policy, and State of Texas policies can differ greatly from this one (Federal Travel Policy).
+Federal, Special Sponsor and State policies can differ greatly from this one.

-Each traveler traveling on SRS accounts that follow Federal Travel Regulations should be familiar with this policy prior to travel to ensure that costs will be reimbursable.
-Lack of proper documentation may result in non-reimbursable / unallowable expenses to the traveler and a delay in processing the Concur expense report.
-It is the traveler's responsibility to report his/her actual travel expenses in accordance with System ethics regulation and in accordance with the Federal regulations set forth in this policy.
-Specific stipulations in Federal Travel Regulations supersede system policies.
+Each traveler traveling on accounts that follow the TEES Travel Reimbursement Policy should be familiar with this policy prior to travel to ensure that costs will be reimbursable.
+Lack of proper documentation may result in non-reimbursable expenses to the traveler and a delay in processing the travel expense report.
+It is the traveler's responsibility to report his/her actual travel expenses in accordance with System ethics regulation and in accordance with the regulations set forth in this policy.

-This reimbursement policy is based on documentation of reasonable and actual expenses.
-Some expenses must be supported by original itemized receipts (monthly credit card statements or credit card receipts alone are not acceptable as backup documentation).
+The reimbursement policy is based on documentation of reasonable and actual expenses.
+Some expenses must be supported by original receipts (monthly credit card statements or credit card receipts alone are not acceptable as backup documentation).
 Others must be documented by the traveler and submitted as a claim for reimbursement.
 A cost is reasonable in its nature or amount, if it does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the costs.
 In determining the reasonableness of a given cost, consideration shall be given to:

-- Whether the cost is of a type generally recognized as ordinary and necessary for the operation of the organization or the performance of the award. - The restraints or requirements imposed by such factors as generally accepted sound business practices, arm's length bargaining, Federal, System and State laws and regulations, and terms and conditions of the award. - Whether the individuals concerned acted with prudence in the circumstances, considering their responsibilities to TEES and the Federal Government.
+- Whether the cost is of a type generally recognized as ordinary and necessary for the operation of the organization or the performance of the award. - The restraints or requirements imposed by such factors as generally accepted sound business practices, arm's length bargaining, Federal, System and State laws and regulations, and terms and conditions of the award. - Whether the individuals concerned acted with prudence in the circumstances, considering their responsibilities to TEES.

 An expense report is submitted by a state employee for reimbursement of travel expenses related to official state business after the travel has occurred.
-All travel reimbursements will be processed in Concur.
+All travel reimbursements will be processed in the Concur system.
 Each travel expense report must be for only one trip.